Adrian Nicole LeBlanc: Journalism

-LeBlanc has contributed to the New York Times Magazine, the Village Voice, the New Yorker and Esquire magazine.
+LeBlanc has contributed to The New York Times Magazine, The Village Voice, The New Yorker and Esquire.
 She currently lives in Manhattan.

 Academic

 Adrian Nicole LeBlanc was a Holtzbrinck Fellow at the American Academy in Berlin, Germany, for Spring 2009.
 She is a visiting scholar at the Arthur L. Carter Journalism Institute at New York University 2009–2010.
 She was part of the Harman Writer-in-Residence Program at Baruch College in Spring 2011.